uiuc-ae353/ae353-sp26/README.md

 # ae353-sp26

-This repo contains the materials for AE353
+This repo contains the materials for AE353.
+The course concluded on May 15, 2026 and it has now been archived.

 ## Acknowledgements